ButinVladimir/cyberiada/ROADMAP.md

 Requirements to capture will increase with each owned distict.
 Player can assist their selected faction by increase it's power level or decrease power levels of it's opponents by performing certain orders.

-If district is not controlled by faction that player choosed, player cannot use this district and it's facility.
+Player can use district facility if only if they didn't select faction, district is neutral or under the same faction as player.
+Player can perform actions only in their faction disticts or in district with player HQ.
 Player can perform action in district with player HQ no matter who captured it.

-By default, turf war is disabled and can be enabled by finishing specific city.
+By default, turf war is disabled and, if earned, can be toggled upon the start.
 Initially, all districts with factions HQs are belong to their factions, other districts are neutral.

 ## Retaliations

 Performing certain actions will trigger retaliations.
 Amount of retaliations that are about to happen is limited.
 Retaliations can have different quality, requiring different stats to locate it.
 Before retaliation happens, certain large amount of time should pass, allowing player to find it.
 After retaliation is found out, a mission can be assigned to deal with it.

-By default, retaliations are disabled and can be enabled by finishing specific city.
+By default, retaliations are disabled and, if earned, can be toggled upon the start.

 ### Hunting party